 - Ensuring that all Croke Park personnel whether full-time, part-time or voluntary, are informed of the Health & Safety Policy through their safety induction to the company as well as through on-going safety training.

 - Making available Croke Park’s Health & Safety Policy to interested third parties by displaying it at entry points into the stadium and on the Croke Park website

 - Encouraging full and effective joint consultation with Croke Park personnel and third parties, on all health, safety and welfare at work matters.

 - Providing health surveillance where a need is identified by a risk assessment or where prescribed by law.

 - The continual improvement of the Safety Management System, ensuring that it is reviewed annually and that it remains relevant and appropriate to the activities and scope of Páirc an Chrócaigh CTR.

 - Providing sufficient resources for the implementation of this policy and seeking competent advice if required.

 The senior management of Páirc an Chrócaigh CTR has planned and established measurable objectives and targets based on the Health and Safety Policy.
 These objectives are regularly reviewed and measured to ensure that they reflect the activities of the company.
 Management also strives to build on the Health and Safety Management through a process of continuous improvement.

-Croke Park was the first stadium in Europe to be awarded the OHSAS 18001 certification; the globally recognised standard for best practice in occupational health and safety.
+ISO45001; the globally recognised standard for best practice in health & safety.

 Medical and First Aid